 Typically, there is a show or entertainment included in the cost of your cruise experience.
 But little things like candy, drinks, and popcorn can be extra and they can absolutely add up and it’s not cheap!
 I saw people spending $25-$75 on pre-show snacks so I figure there are some families spending extra over the course of a week especially considering most ships offer one show per night.

 As I mentioned earlier your meals are mostly included.
 Yet the gratuity is not, so be ready for that hidden cost.
 The room you stay in has a team of professionals to clean and prepare your room every day.
 When dining out you will have a team of servers to help with your dining experience.
 Tipping is something you need to be ready for and it can add up.
 There are exceptions where gratuities can be automatically added to your bar tab or spa treatment.
-It is common that the total gratuity for per person is about $17 per day.
+It is common that the total gratuity per person is about $17 per day.
 So, if you are on a 5-day cruise with a family of 4 that’s an extra $340!
-What I found surprising is those gratuities were automatically added onto my credit card.
+What I found surprising is those gratuities were automatically added to my credit card.
 I just wish I was prepared for this unexpected cost!

 The Wi-Fi experience I endured was a disaster, so please heed my warnings!
 When I got onto the cruise ship, I knew it was going to be an extra fee and didn’t panic too much when I saw their largest data package was only $89 for 1,000 MB of data.
 However, I did panic when my data was gone in less than 24 hours!
 Yes, gone in less than one day.
 After talking to the ship services team, they explained you need to log in, get your information through Wi-Fi and then log out.
 Leaving your Wi-Fi on (as we do normally on land) will chew up your available megabytes of data with regular email checks, text messages or Wi-Fi based game applications.
 Be sure to log in and use sparingly!
 1,000 MB without the kids or another partner to share it with worked for me for one week.
 If you have a few people using Wi-Fi it could be reasonable to assume that you will spend about $200 on Wi-Fi access.